Operation Steinbock: Attack on Bristol

 Operations against London were suspended for the night of 27/28 March.
 Despite the failure of the Hull attack, another alternative target was selected by Peltz: Bristol.
-The city possessed a large seaport at Avonmouth which made it an important embarkation point for materials and supplies shipped over from the United States.
-The port had become a bastion for storing equipment in the build-up to Operation Overlord and a large portion of the United States Army forces in England were based there.
+The city had a large seaport at Avonmouth which made it an important entry point for materials and supplies shipped from the United States.
+The port had become a staging area for equipment in the build-up to Operation Overlord and a large portion of the United States Army forces in England were based there.
+In addition, aircraft arriving at Avonmouth were transported to nearby Filton airfield where Cosmoline, applied for protection during the long sea voyage, had to be removed before they could be flown for D-Day support.
 Bristol was specifically chosen with this in mind and Steinbock intended to hinder Allied activities.

 The participating groups were dispatched to airfields in north western France.
 Guernsey was chosen as the rendezvous point for the bomber force and it was marked by a cone of six searchlights.
 A north west route was maintained and landfall was ordered to be made at Lyme Bay.
 Over the River Usk, flares were to signal a 90-degree turn to Chepstow, where crews would proceed on a southerly route to Bristol.
 The bomb run varied according to the unit briefing but was intended to take place in an 11–14,500 ft bracket.
 I./KG 66 marked the target with flares.
 Four crews from II./KG 2 assisted these operations by hovering around the target and releasing fresh flares during the attack to keep the target area highlighted, should the initial flares burn out.